dekorateio/dekorate/readme.md

 #### Configuration externalization
 It is often desired to externalize configuration in configuration files, instead of hard coding things inside annotations.

-Dekorate provides the ability to externalize configuration to configuration files (properites or yml).
+Dekorate provides the ability to externalize configuration to configuration files (properties or yml).
 This can be done to either override the configuration values provided by annotations, or to use dekorate without annotations.

 For supported frameworks, this is done out of the box, as long as the corresponding framework jar is present.